cwcyau/group-information/README.md

 If you need to take that immediate time away (e.g. illness, bereavement), please notify me via e-mail or Slack where that is practical.

-## Research documention
+## Research documentation

+Regular documentation of your research is vital as it helps me to follow your progress and answer questions you may have inbetween face-to-face meetings.

 ### Google Doc Logs

 Each member of the group will have a Google Doc-based log.
 This is where you should routinely provide updates on your work and progress (including links to any external materials).
 You can leave questions for me within these documents.
 These will be regularly checked and commented on.

 ### Overleaf

 For mathematical work, we will use shared Overleaf documents to enable collaborative.
+Manuscripts will typically be written in the form of Latex documents unless journal choice mandates the use of Microsoft Word.

 ### Code repositories

-You are advised to store program codes and scripts in a code repository (e.g. Github).
+You are advised to regularly store program codes and scripts in a code repository (e.g. Github).

 ## Research Projects